-In The Category of 'Fake News,' The Award Winner Is...
+In The Category Of 'Fake News,' The Award Winner Is...

 "CNN FALSELY reported that candidate Donald Trump and his son Donald J. Trump, Jr. had access to hacked documents from WikiLeaks."

-Other winners included Time magazine for incorrectly reporting that Trump had moved a bust of Martin Luther King Jr. out of the Oval Office; the Washington Post for discounting the size of "the President's massive sold-out rally" in Pensacola, Fla., in early December; CNN's editing of a video of Trump with Japanese Prime Minister Shinzo Abe making it appear that the president "defiantly overfed fish."
+Other winners included Time magazine for incorrectly reporting that Trump had moved a bust of Martin Luther King Jr. out of the Oval Office; The Washington Post for discounting the size of "the President's massive sold-out rally" in Pensacola, Fla., in early December; CNN's editing of a video of Trump with Japanese Prime Minister Shinzo Abe making it appear that the president "defiantly overfed fish."

 CNN was listed two other times for stories about Trump's conversations with former FBI Director James Comey and the network's retraction of a story alleging that former communications advisor Anthony Scaramucci had met with a Russian.

-These were followed by Newsweek and another the New York Times story.
+These were followed by a Newsweek report and another New York Times story.

 The president saved his last award, not for a specific new organization, but for his claim that there was no collusion with Russia, which he dismissed as a "hoax."

-"And last, but not least: "RUSSIA COLLUSION!"
+"And last, but not least: 'RUSSIA COLLUSION!'
 Russian collusion is perhaps the greatest hoax perpetrated on the American people.
 THERE IS NO COLLUSION!"

 Earlier in the day, in a speech delivered on the Senate floor, Sen. Jeff Flake (R-Ariz.) blasted the president for calling the press the "enemy of the people," a phrase first used by Soviet dictator Josef Stalin.